Contact Dr. Julie for more information on the amazing health benefits

 77. Wood Floors, Like New.
 A tired wood floor is, well … tired.
 Commercial floor polishes often contain harsh chemicals.
 Woods love oil.
 Just add lavender to your cleaning system and your floor can look like new!
 And it keeps your floors non-toxic and safe for children, pets, and loved ones.

 78. Help That Trusty Ball Cap.
 A well-worn, much loved ball cap can look great, but smell like a wild animal.
 Spray it with lavender to make it bearable.
-It will be your favorite hat if you have a headache too!
+It will be your favorite hat if you have a head or neck tension, too!

 79. Change Your Sheets, Refresh Your Mattress.
 Unfortunately, your mattress can be neglected, and have that “wires, foam and fabric” smell.
 Spray it with lavender when you change your sheets and neglect no more!